-Please note: These times are an approximate guide; some children will take more or less time.

-- Primary 1, 2 Reading, Number sheet, Phonics, Finding Out (approx: 10-15 minutes) - Primary 3 Language Work, Spelling, Number Stories Tables, Finding Out. (approx: 20 minutes) - Primary 4 & 5 Reading, Language Work, Spelling, Tables, Project Research. (approx: 30 minutes) - Primary 6 & 7 Language Work, Spelling, Reading for Pleasure & Information, Consolidation of Mathematical Concepts, Class & independent project research, Current Affairs. (approx: 30 minutes)
+Typical Home Learning Core and Optional Tasks for Each Stage Please note: These times are an approximate guide; some children will take more or less time. • Primary 1, 2 Reading, Number sheet, Phonics, Finding Out (approx: 10-15 minutes) • Primary 3 Language Work, Spelling, Number Stories Tables, Finding Out. (approx: 20 minutes) Primary 4 & 5 Reading, Language Work, Spelling, Tables, Project Research. (approx: 30 minutes) Primary 6 & 7 Language Work, Spelling, Reading for Pleasure & Information, Consolidation of Mathematical Concepts, Class & independent project research, Current Affairs. (approx: 30 minutes)

-If your children fail to bring their homework to school over a period, you will be informed and asked to check up on it.
-We do expect homework to be handed in on time.
+If your children fail to bring evidence of home learning to school over a period, you will be informed and asked to check up on it.
+We do expect home learning to be handed in on time.
 This gives children valuable experience of working to a deadline and helps staff with their marking schedules.
-If family circumstances make it difficult for homework to be done, please inform the school.
+If family circumstances make it difficult for home learning to be done, please inform the school.

-A comment on homework will be given on the pupil progress reports sent to you in the summer term.
+A comment on home learning will be given on the pupil progress reports sent to you in the summer term.